 Sample question: Does this college encourage critical thinking in required assignments?

-Documentation of primary stake holder Perception of Institutional Effectiveness found in
+Documentation of primary stakeholder Perception of Institutional Effectiveness found in

 CCSSE, Student Services Perception Survey, and Business Survey.

 In spring 2008 the college administered the national Community College Survey of Student Engagement (CCSSE) for the first time.
 The Institutional Effectiveness Report 2008 compares the results with national norms as well as with local surveys on student perceptions and employee perceptions administered in 2003.
 CCSSE, along with local surveys, will be administered on a planned and periodic basis for trend data.